VijayRod/demo/ai/k8s-Read-Only-Kubectl.md

 ║  Cluster-scoped (nodes, namespaces) allow -A -ojson/yaml                     ║
 ╠══════════════════════════════════════════════════════════════════════════════╣
 ║ 🔧 PIPE COMMANDS (filter kubectl output):                                    ║
-║  You can pipe kubectl output to these commands (max 5 pipes):                ║ ║                                                                              ║
-║  grep*    - Filter lines matching pattern                                    ║
+║  NOTE: All piped commands (grep, awk, head, tail, wc, sort, uniq, cut) are   ║ ║        fully implemented in C# with their whitelisted flags.                 ║ ║  You can pipe kubectl output to these commands (max 5 pipes):                ║ ║                                                                              ║ ║  grep*    - Filter lines matching pattern                                    ║